The Proxima name and logos

 Expedition 50 patch

-Expedition 50 begins with the departure of Soyuz MS-01 in October 2016.
-When Thomas, Oleg and arrive at the Space Station in November on Soyuz MS-03 they will join the second part of Expedition 50.
+Expedition 50 began with the departure of Soyuz MS-01 in October 2016.
+When Thomas, Oleg and arrived at the Space Station in November on Soyuz MS-03 they joined the second part of Expedition 50.

 Expedition 51 patch

-Thomas, Peggy and Oleg will transfer from Expedition 50 to Expedition 51, which is scheduled to begin with the departure of Soyuz MS-02 in March 2017.
-Then, they will be joined by cosmonauts Alexander Misurkin, Nikolai Tikhonov and NASA astronaut Mark Vande Hei later that month.
+Thomas, Peggy and Oleg transferred from Expedition 50 to Expedition 51, which began with the departure of Soyuz MS-02 in April 2017.
+They were joined by cosmonauts Alexander Misurkin, Nikolai Tikhonov and NASA astronaut Mark Vande Hei later that month.